Renegade-Master/zomboid-dedicated-server/README.md

 ## Description

-Dedicated Server for Zomboid using Docker, and optionally Docker-Compose.
+Dedicated Server for Project Zomboid using Docker, and optionally Docker-Compose.
-Built almost from scratch to be the smallest Zomboid Dedicated Server around!
+Built almost from scratch to be the smallest Project Zomboid Dedicated Server around!

 ## Links